cannibalox/movie-cli/README.md

 # movie-cli-2

 a CLI tool to fetch movies and tv series details from omdbApi.com and tmdb, or comparing two movies.
 It can optionally save the movie metadata to the clipboard or as a markdown file in a custom folder.
-Metadatas are formatted as `property:: value` for Logseq note-taking app. version : 1.1.0 2022-01-17
+Metadata will be formatted as `property:: value` for Logseq note-taking app. version : 1.1.0 2022-01-17

 # install